StoutNicholas/StoutNicholas.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Information Science and Technology,University of Arizona, 2021
+* B.S. in Informations Science and Technology,University of Arizona, 2021
 * Minor in Music and Culture, University of Arizona, 2021